-- Tenants who are severely overcrowded due to a lack 2 or more bedrooms fewer than the number of bedrooms to which they would normally be entitled to under the Milton Keynes Housing Allocation Scheme.
-(Please see our housing allocations scheme for further details) - Tenants who need to move because their home is being demolished as part of an Estate Regeneration Scheme. - Persons approved by the Local Authority as foster carers or to adopt, who need to move to a larger home in order to look after a child under the care of the Local Authority's children services, including those who require a larger property in order to secure a Special Guardianship order or Child Arrangement Order with respect to a looked after child or for a child that is deemed at high risk of becoming looked after otherwise.
+• Tenants who are severely overcrowded due to a lack 2 or more bedrooms fewer than the number of bedrooms to which they would normally be entitled to under the Milton Keynes Housing Allocation Scheme.

-Band C

-• Tenants occupying insanitary or overcrowded housing or otherwise living in unsatisfactory housing conditions.
 (Please see our housing allocations scheme for further details)

+• Persons approved by the Local Authority, who need to move to a larger home in order to look after a child under the care of the Local Authority's children services, including those who require a larger property in order to secure a Special Guardianship order or Child Arrangement Order with respect to a looked after child or for a child that is deemed at high risk of becoming looked after otherwise.

+Band C (lowest priority)

-- Tenants living in overcrowded conditions because they have one bedroom fewer than the number of bedrooms to which they would normally be entitled.
-(Please see our housing allocations scheme for further details) - Tenants needing to move for medical or welfare grounds (including grounds relating to a disability), due to detrimental effects caused by their current accommodation, either due to the location of the present accommodation and/or due to the physical conditions of that accommodation.
-(Please see our housing allocations scheme for further details) - Needing to move to a particular locality in the district of the authority, where failure to meet this need would cause hardship (to themselves or others).
+• Tenants living in overcrowded conditions because they have one bedroom fewer than the number of bedrooms to which they would normally be entitled.
 (Please see our housing allocations scheme for further details)

+• Tenants needing to move for medical or welfare grounds (including grounds relating to a disability), due to detrimental effects caused by their current accommodation, either due to the location of the present accommodation and/or due to the physical conditions of that accommodation.
+(Please see our housing allocations scheme for further details)

+• Needing to move to a particular locality in the district of the authority, where failure to meet this need would cause hardship (to themselves or others).
+(Please see our housing allocations scheme for further details)

-Band D (lowest priority)
+Band D